MINNESOTA BIRDING WEEKS

 the balance of the full MBWeek fee is due about 3 weeks before the trip.

-and the MBW Registration Page for more information.
+see and the MBW Registration Page.

 The leader for each MBWeek is Kim Eckert unless noted otherwise.